Independent auditor's report

 As part of the preparation of the financial statements, the Managing Board is responsible for assessing Royal DSM's ability to continue as a going concern.
 Based on the financial reporting frameworks mentioned, the Managing Board should prepare the financial statements using the going concern basis of accounting unless the Managing Board either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
 The Managing Board should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.

-The Supervisory Board is responsible for overseeing the company's financial reporting process, among other things.
+The Supervisory Board is responsible for overseeing Royal DSM's financial reporting process.

-Our responsibilities for the audit of financial statements
+Our responsibilities for the audit of the financial statements

 Our objective is to plan and perform the audit engagement in a manner that allows us to obtain sufficient and appropriate audit evidence for our opinion.